-A copy of these personnel rules and regulations shall be distributed made available to each City employee and each recognized employee organization.
+A copy of these personnel rules and regulations shall be made available to each City employee and each recognized employee organization.
 Newly hired employees shall receive a copy upon hire.
-Copies of these personnel rules and regulations shall also be distributed made availableavailable to each department of the City.
-Department heads shall make them accessible to employees.
-Copies shall be available in the personnel office.
-Employees with questions about these personnel rules and regulations may direct them to his or hertheir immediate supervisor, the department head, the personnel office, or Finance Director.
+Copies of these personnel rules and regulations shall also be made available to each department of the City.
+Department heads shall make them accessible to employees. .
+Employees with questions about these personnel rules and regulations may direct them to their immediate supervisor, the department head, the personnel office, or Finance Director.